 Really?

-Yes, really.
-To be honest, I have been craving the freedom of my own vehicle since realizing the challenges of West African public transport.
 Moreover, I’ve realized that although taking public transport has given me a nice bit of interaction with the locals I’m also missing out on a lot as well.
 I think I underestimated the lack of tourism infrastructure for non-rich travellers in Africa.
 Everyone is on a tour or has their own vehicle.
 Because I’m tied to public transport, I haven’t been able to stop along the road to take pictures, drive off route to special sights, and most of all I haven’t been able to travel when I wanted to travel.

 How Did this Come About?

-Like all my crazy ideas, I had this idea in the shower.
 Before even completely drying off I had shot out an email to HostelWorld.com seeing if they wanted to team up with me on this, and really how could they not?
 Thus, I am very gracious in thanking HostelWorld.com for helping to sponsor this incredible journey.
 It’s obviously going to have some serious challenges, in fact just getting the thing licensed has been a challenge, but it will certainly also result in a plethora of stories.

 Why a Scooter?
-Are you Mad?
+Are you Crazy?

 To answer your question in brief, yes I am mad.
 But moreover, there are a number of reasons why I’m doing this on a scooter and not in a 4×4 or even on a bigger bike.
 I’ve listed them for you here: